 It’s difficult to miss the gorgeous array of colours on Ottawa Street North outside of Antique Detective in the heart of Hamilton’s antique and design district.
 The imaginative, rainbow-coloured mural featuring a gigantic fairy flying over top of smokestacks was conceived through a collaborative effort by artists Will Gaydos, Rudjer Bosiljevic, and Spencer Watson.

-Coming soon to James Street South, across from the Hamilton GO Centre, is Gateway by Vivian Rosas and Vesna Asanovic.
+A new, welcoming addition to James Street South, across from the Hamilton GO Centre, is Gateway by Vivian Rosas and Vesna Asanovic.
 This piece was recently selected as the winning entry in the City of Hamilton’s James Street South Mural Public Art Competition.
 This colourful work showcases vignettes of daily activities, both urban and nature, across a culturally diverse city.
-Look for it in fall of 2018.

 What are your favourite murals in the city?
 Share your photos with us on Instagram and Twitter by tagging #MyHamilton!

 Kristin Archer is a lifelong Hamiltonian and the blogger behind the popular blog I Heart Hamilton where she inspires every local to “be a tourist in your own city.”
 She’s passionate about discovering her hometown, new experiences and sharing all that Hamilton has to offer.
 Catch Kristin Fridays at 2 p.m. when she hosts “I Heart Hamilton” on 93.3 CFMU and follow her on Twitter and Instagram.
 Kristin’s #MyHamilton blog offers an insider’s look at Hamilton’s buzz-worthy arts and culture scene including James Street North staple Art Crawl, great music festivals and venues, outdoor events, theatre, dance and specialty shopping.